Background pattern

 Consult your doctor or pharmacist before starting to take itraconazole:

-• if you have heart problems consult your doctor.
-Inform your doctor immediately if you experience difficulty breathing, unexpected weight gain, swollen legs, unusual tiredness or insomnia, as these may be symptoms of heart failure.
+• if you have heart problems, consult your doctor.
+Inform your doctor immediately if you experience difficulty breathing, unexpected weight gain, swollen legs, unusual fatigue, or insomnia, as these may be symptoms of heart failure.

 • if you have any liver problems.
 It may be necessary to adjust the dose of this medicine.
-If any of the following symptoms appear during treatment with this medicine, stop taking it and consult your doctor immediately: loss of appetite, nausea, vomiting, tiredness, abdominal pain, jaundice (yellowing of the skin, eyes, mucous membranes and secretions), very dark urine or pale stools.
-If you continue treatment with itraconazole capsules, it is very likely that your doctor will send you regular blood tests, as there have been rare cases of liver disorders.
+If any of the following symptoms appear during treatment with this medicine, stop taking it and consult your doctor immediately: loss of appetite, nausea, vomiting, tiredness, abdominal pain, jaundice (yellowing of the skin, eyes, mucous membranes, and secretions), dark urine, or pale stools.
+If you are taking itraconazole capsules, it is likely that your doctor will order regular blood tests, as liver disorders have occurred in very rare cases.

-• consult your doctor or seek medical attention immediately if while taking itraconazole capsules you experience a severe allergic reaction (characterized by a pronounced skin rash, itching, hives, difficulty breathing and/or facial swelling).
+• consult your doctor or seek immediate medical attention if you have a severe allergic reaction while taking itraconazole capsules (characterized by a pronounced skin rash, itching, hives, difficulty breathing, and/or swelling of the face).

 • stop taking this medicine and consult your doctor immediately if you become too sensitive to sunlight.

-• stop taking itraconazole capsules and consult your doctor immediately if you experience a severe skin disorder, such as a generalized rash with skin peeling and blisters in the mouth, eyes and genitals, or a rash with small pustules or blisters.
+• stop taking itraconazole capsules and consult your doctor immediately if you experience a severe skin disorder, such as a widespread rash with skin peeling and blisters in the mouth, eyes, and genitals, or a rash with small blisters or vesicles.

-• contact your doctor if you have neutropenia, HIV or have received an organ transplant.
+• contact your doctor if you have neutropenia, AIDS, or have received an organ transplant.
 The dose of this medicine may need to be adjusted.

-• if you have had an allergic reaction due to itraconazole capsules or another antifungal medicine (known as azoles) consult your doctor.
-A hypersensitivity reaction can be recognized, for example, by the appearance of a skin rash, itching, hives, shortness of breath or difficulty breathing, and/or facial swelling.
-If you suffer a severe allergic reaction, consult your doctor immediately.
+• if you have had an allergic reaction to itraconazole capsules or any other medicine used to treat fungal infections (medicines known as azoles), consult your doctor.
+A hypersensitivity reaction can be recognized, for example, by the appearance of a skin rash, itching, hives, shortness of breath, or difficulty breathing, and/or swelling of the face.
+If you experience a severe allergic reaction, consult your doctor immediately.

-• stop taking itraconazole capsules and consult your doctor immediately if you experience any numbness, tingling, decreased sensitivity or weakness in the arms or legs (neuropathy).
+• stop taking itraconazole capsules and consult your doctor immediately if you experience any sensation of tingling, numbness, decreased sensitivity, or weakness in the limbs or other nerve problems in the arms and legs (neuropathy).

-• stop taking this medicine and contact your doctor immediately if you do not hear correctly.
-In rare cases, there has been temporary or permanent hearing loss.
+• stop taking this medicine and contact your doctor immediately if you experience any hearing loss.
+In rare cases, temporary or permanent hearing loss has occurred.

-• inform your doctor if your vision becomes blurred or you see double, if you hear a buzzing in your ears, if you lose control of your urine or urinate more than usual.
+• tell your doctor if your vision becomes blurred or you see double, if you hear a buzzing in your ears, if you lose control of your urine or urinate more than usual.

-• do not recommend taking this medicine in elderly patients.
-Only in exceptional cases can it be prescribed by the doctor.
+• it is not recommended to take this medicine in elderly patients.
+Only in exceptional cases may it be prescribed by the doctor.

-Do not recommend the use of certain medicines with Itraconazol 100 mg capsules.
+It is not recommended to use certain medicines with Itraconazol 100 mg capsules.

-Your doctor may decide thatyou should not take some medicines at the same time as itraconazole capsules or in the 2 weeks following its completion.
+Your doctor may decide that you must nottake some medicines at the same time as itraconazole capsules or in the 2 weeks following their completion.

 Examples of these medicines are: